Omar4589/EscapeMe/README.md

 ## Description

 A customizable booking system initially designed for escape room businesses.
-Features an admin portal for management of bookings, users, and escape room details.
 Scalable for other business types.

 ## Table Of Contents